Titanomyrma: Taxonomy

-Archibald et al. in 2011 erected the genus Titanomyrma, described the species Titanomyrma lubei and proposed two new combinations, T. gigantea (formerly Formicium giganteum Lutz, 1986) and T. simillima (formerly F. simillimum Lutz, 1986).
+Archibald et al. in 2011 erected the genus Titanomyrma, described the species Titanomyrma lubei and proposed two new combinations, T. gigantea (formerly Formicium giganteum Lutz, 1986) and T. simillima (formerly Formicium simillimum Lutz, 1986).
 T. gigantea has been designated the type species for the genus.

+The name of the genus is a derivative of the Greek Τιτάν (Titan), meaning 'one of prodigious size, strength, or achievement', and alluding to the Titans of Greek mythology; and the Greek word μύρμηξ (myrmex) meaning 'ant'.

 The genus Titanomyrma is differentiated from others in the family by the shape of the gaster which is variable.
 In the three included species the gaster ranges from ovate to more slender or cylindrical.
 The A5 abdominal segment width relative to other gaster segments is variable and the relative lengths of A3–A7 are also variable.

 The queens of the three Titanomyrma can be distinguished from those of other genera most easily by gaster characters.
 The gasters are more slender in Titanomyrma.
 Amongst the three species of Titanomyrma, the ratio between length to width of the queens of the three species is as follows, T. lubei – 2.14, T. gigantea – 1.40, and T. simillima – 1.50.
 The middle half of T. lubei is roughly cylindrical while for other Titanomyrma species, it is ovate with the segment A5 being the widest.
 The segment A3 has a length about a quarter of the width while for other species it is about a third.
 The segment A4 is thrice as long as the length of segment A3 while that of A4 segments of other species is less than twice.
 The segment A5–6 of T. lubei is approximately half as long as it is wide while for other species it is about a third.
 A3 is not curved around the petiole at the junction.

 T. gigantea is the largest giant ant ever found, larger than the biggest extant giant ants, which are the 5 cm driver ants of the genus Dorylus, found in Central and East Africa.
 The fossils indicate that the males grew up to 3 cm and the queens grew to 7 cm.
 It had a wingspan of about 16 cm.

-Paleo-ecological implications
+With the description of the genus Titanomyrma and the description T. lubei, two other species, Formicium giganteum and Formicium simillima, were reclassified into this genus, additional undescribed or unplaced specimens are also known.

+T. gigantea

+Titanomyrma gigantea queens and males are described from the Messel Formation, near the village of Messel, in the state of Hessen, 30 km south of Frankfurt am Main in Germany.

+T. simillima

+Titanomyrma simillima, as with T. gigantea, are also only known from the Messel Formation, and is slightly smaller in size then the coeval species.